alkacon/alkacon-oamp/com.alkacon.opencms.formgenerator/readme.txt

 * Fixed issues with CmsEmptyField stored to database.
 * Fixed issue with CVS - export button not working in the workplace list for Internet Explorer.
+* Fixed issue with UUID in Resource Path column of CSV exported from workplace tool.
 !
 Added macro %(currentsite) for folder selection of widget com.alkacon.opencms.formgenerator.CmsSelectWidgetXMLContentType.
 !
 Added new middle text that is shown after the form data and before the submit button.
 !
 Added module parameter "export.encoding" to transform exported csv files (Microsoft - Excel Support: choose windows-1252).
 !
 Alternative tool location in the workplace, visibility of tool configurable by module parameter "usergroup".
 !
 Time format of exported csv data may be controlled by module parameter "export.timeformat".
 !
 CSS class attributes are generated form-specific via the new  "Style" configuration option.
+!
+Added module parameter "export.linebreak" for configuration of the line break in exported CSV: Use "windows" or "unix".
+  For Excel compatibility use "unix" or "excel".

 1.2.0 - May, 2008
 !
 Added a new Administration Tool under Database Management.